hdShang/arxiv-daily/docs/cs-RO/2025-10-09/papers/251007869v3-usim-and-u0-a-vision-language-action-dataset-and-model-for-general-u.md

 ---
 layout: default
-title: USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots
+title: "USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots"
 ---

 # USIM and U0: A Vision-Language-Action Dataset and Model for General Underwater Robots